youngmr290/Australian-Farm-Optimisation-Model/docs/rotation_index.rst

     c.
 Impact on weed seed levels

 #.
-The impact of cropping on subsequent annual pasture germination.
+The impact of cropping on subsequent annual pasture seed bank and germination.

 The impacts and assumptions of land use history on production and costs that are being captured in the rotation phases developed are: